Integrity and

 body.

-result in you alternating valuing your integrity and positive concern sometimes
+absurd stories that can result in alternating valuing your integrity and

-and disregarding your integrity and positive concern sometimes.
+positive concern sometimes and disregarding your integrity and positive concern

-You don't need to and you should not occupy your thinking much with any concern
+seems negative to you.
+You don't need to and you should not occupy your thinking

 and your sense of the common good that you share with other people.